cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

     // Create a new videoTexture using the current video dimensions videoTexture = RenderTexture.GetTemporary(videoDims.x, videoDims.y, 24, RenderTextureFormat.ARGBHalf);

-    // Use new videoTexture for Video Player videoScreen.GetComponent<VideoPlayer>().targetTexture = videoTexture;

     // Initialize the videoScreen
     InitializeVideoScreen(videoDims.x, videoDims.y, useWebcam);